afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 |     1.1      |            1.6            | Incompatible |
 |     2.7      |            2.3            |  Compatible  |

+However, host-side software may support several data versions at the same time.

-Current data version is 1.2.
+Current data version is 1.3.

 ### Flags